 Get yourself a good chicken.
 Yes, it seems obvious, but it’s too important not to mention.
 Try to get a free range quality, organic if possible and affordable, and quite big.
 You want big thighs because they come from older chickens, which had some time to grow and develop flavour.

 - 1,5-2kg of chicken thighs (depends on the size of your tray)

 - 3 onions (I like red onions here, they are a little sweeter and I think their colour is awesome)

-- Preheat the oven to 230°C. Peel the onions and chop them, and also the other veggies, into mouth sized chunks.
+- Preheat the oven to 230°C. I like to turn the vent on for extra crispy skin, but depending on your oven this might not be necessary.
+Peel the onions and chop them, together with the other veggies, into mouth sized chunks.
 Put everything into the tray.

 - Make a spice rub: get your pestle and mortar, crush some pepper and salt, then add spices as you like.
 Paprika is great, it gives a nice colour and wonderful flavour.
 Fennel seeds are always a good idea.
 I almost always add dried onions and garlic to any spice rub.

 - Massage the chicken thighs generously with the spice rub.
 You may drizzle them with olive oil beforehand, so the spices stick better to the chicken.
 I do this over the tray, any spices that fall off the meat flavour the veggies.
 Cut the lemon into eight slices and place them between the chicken thighs.